 For the serving cell on which PDCCH is monitored, if the UE is not configured with a carrier indicator field, it shall monitor the PDCCH UE specific search space for PDCCH without carrier indicator field, if the UE is configured with a carrier indicator field it shall monitor the PDCCH UE specific search space for PDCCH with carrier indicator field.

-If the UE is not configured with a LAA Scell, the UE is not expected to monitor the PDCCH of a secondary cell if it is configured to monitor PDCCH with carrier indicator field corresponding to that secondary cell in another serving cell.
+If the UE is not configured with a LAA Scell or a MF cell, the UE is not expected to monitor the PDCCH of a secondary cell if it is configured to monitor PDCCH with carrier indicator field corresponding to that secondary cell in another serving cell.

-If the UE is configured with a LAA Scell, the UE is not expected to monitor the PDCCH UE specific space of the LAA SCell if it is configured to monitor PDCCH with carrier indicator field corresponding to that LAA Scell in another serving cell,
+If the UE is configured with a LAA Scell or a MF cell, the UE is not expected to monitor the PDCCH UE specific space of the LAA SCell or the MF cell if it is configured to monitor PDCCH with carrier indicator field corresponding to that LAA Scell or MF cell in another serving cell,

-- where the UE is not expected to be configured to monitor PDCCH with carrier indicator field in an LAA Scell;
+- where the UE is not expected to be configured to monitor PDCCH with carrier indicator field in an LAA Scell or a MF cell;

-- where the UE is not expected to be scheduled with PDSCH starting in the second slot in a subframe in an LAAScell if the UE is configured to monitor PDCCH with carrier indicator field corresponding to that LAA Scell in another serving cell.
+- where the UE is not expected to be scheduled with PDSCH starting in the second slot in a subframe in an LAAScell or MF cell if the UE is configured to monitor PDCCH with carrier indicator field corresponding to that LAA Scell or MF cell in another serving cell.

 For the serving cell on which PDCCH is monitored, the UE shall monitor PDCCH candidates at least for the same serving cell.